brainlife/docs/docs/cli/upload.md

 ## Bulk Upload

-Say we have all files from seevral subejcts in a single folder (the current folder) with two datafiles, DWI (dffusion-weighted MRI data files) and T1W (t1 weighted MRI, anatomical data files).
+Say we have all files from several subejcts in a single folder (the current folder) with two datafiles, DWI (dffusion-weighted MRI data files) and T1W (t1 weighted MRI, anatomical data files).
 Say that each subject is either a control (CNTR) or a patient (PTNT).

 We will first login on brainlife.
 Then set the current proejct variable (project IDs are the hash-numbers indicated on each project web-address on brainlife.io)